yurevych2/architecture_hw4/README.md

 1. Reads raw value from `database_service` via `/read`.
 2. Sends it to Celery using `process_data_task.delay(data)`.
 3. Returns a `task_id` immediately.
-4. Celery worker picks up the task and transforms the value (e.g., uppercase).
+4. Celery worker picks up the task and transforms the value (uppercase).

 ---